The-Known-Galaxy/plugins/docs/intro.md

 # Introduction
 Welcome!
-I assume you are reading this guide because you wish to develop some plugins for The Known Galaxy.
+1. If you are reading this guide with the intent of developing plugins for The Known Galaxy, continue reading.
-Great!
-Then, let us get started.
+2. If you are reading this guide with the goal of understanding _how to use a specific plugin_, refer to the `Guides > For Plugin Users` section and all its docs within.

 ## Running the Project
 Basically everything you could need to do is achieved through a [Lune](https://lune-org.github.io/docs) Module.